blockchain/coin-definitions/README.md

 The file `custody.json` is a list of manually curated assets, combining both L1 coins and ERC20 tokens.
 Each entry contains:

  - symbol: string
+ - displaySymbol: string (nullable)
  - type: string ('COIN' or 'ERC20')
+ - nabuSettings: object
     - custodialPrecision: int
- - hwsSettings: (object, optional)
+ - hwsSettings: object (nullable)
     - minConfirmations: int
     - minWithdrawal: int
+ - removed: bool (optional)

 The `hwsSettings` is optional, it's only set when this particular asset is explicitly supported by the HWS.